Hateful was the winning buzzword for Democrats in 2017. Party members used it liberally and usually in conjunction with another word: Trump.

 I laughed when Maryland Congressman John Sarbanes was tapped to lead the extremely partisan Democracy Reform Task Force.
 Democrats stinging from their Clinton catastrophe haven’t stopped spreading the word that our system of government is under attack, but the important question is not whether our democracy is at risk.
-It’s why anyone would trust one angry political party to be in charge of “reform.”

 We had a lot on our plate this week.
 Even the threat of nuclear war from Pyongyang faded away thanks to a humanitarian crisis, tax reform, health care reform, and disrespectful football players who helped make this a memorable week in politics.
-Where to start with the amazing things we learned?
-Let’s begin with an evolving disaster in Puerto Rico and go from there.

 Sponsor Adriano Espaillat (D-NY) calls it the No Federal Funding for Confederate Symbols Act.
 H.R.
 3660 would more appropriately be titled the Monuments to Slavery Bill.